 If you have a domain name that identifies a product or service used in commerce you can register the domain name for trademark protection.
 For example, domain names using Harry Potter would be protectable by J.K.
 Rowling.
 Likewise, domain names using Fifty Shades of Grey would be trademark protectable by E.L.
 James.

-Book related merchandise also reaps the benefit of trademark protection.
+Book-related merchandise also reaps the benefit of trademark protection.
 Typically a book title, character, or the author’s name that has trademark protection can be used as a trademark on merchandise that stems from the book.
-Martha Stewart, Harry Potter, The Cat in the Hat, Snoopy are good examples of names, titles, and characters that function as trademarks on products other than the related books or images/brands.
-Merchandising rights can be significantly more valuable than the book or movie itself – Harry Potter and Star Wars are prefect examples.
+Martha Stewart, Harry Potter, The Cat in the Hat, and Snoopy are good examples of names, titles, and characters that function as trademarks on products other than the related books or images/brands.
+Merchandising rights can be significantly more valuable than the book or movie itself – Harry Potter and Star Wars are perfect examples.

 Trademark registration benefits